panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 greetJoker();
 ```

-You can access the value of the `let` variable within the current scope, and only after the declaration statement:
+Same as with `const`, you cannot access a `let` variable before the declaration statement:

 ```javascript
 console.log(villain); // throws ReferenceError